Michael Palmer (American football)

-Michael Palmer (born January 18, 1988) is a former American football tight end.
-He played college football at Clemson.
+Michael Palmer (born January 18, 1988) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Clemson Tigers.

+College career

-He started for 3 years at Clemson in which he caught 73 passes for 825 yards and 8 TDs.
+He started for 3 years at Clemson University in which he caught 73 passes for 825 yards and 8 TDs.
 His senior year he caught 43 passes for 507 yards and 4 Tds while breaking multiple records for Clemson tight ends.

 Professional career

 Atlanta Falcons

-After going undrafted in the 2010 NFL Draft, Palmer signed a rookie free agent contract with the Atlanta Falcons on April 24, 2010.
+After going undrafted in the 2010 NFL draft, Palmer signed a rookie free agent contract with the Atlanta Falcons on April 24, 2010.
 In three years with Atlanta, Palmer played in 43 games, starting five.
 He caught 21 passes for 123 yards, with 3 touchdowns.

 New York Giants

 Palmer signed with the New York Giants on May 11, 2013.
-He was released on May 29, 2013.
+He was released on May 29, 2013 due to an injury.

 Seattle Seahawks

 Palmer was signed by the Seattle Seahawks on July 23, 2013.
-On August 6, 2013, he was released by the Seahawks.
+On August 6, 2013, he was released by the Seahawks due to an injury.